jamesforhealth/epg_android_EFR/README.md

 - **Bluetooth Electronic Shelf Labels (ESL)**: Adds and commissions ESL tags to the system network by scanning the tag's QR code with the mobile device's camera and provides the user a UI to view the list commissioned tags and control them.

 ## Development Features
-EFR Connect helps developers create and troubleshoot Bluetooth applications running on Silicon Labs’ BLE hardware.
+FlowEHeath EFR helps developers create and troubleshoot Bluetooth applications running on Silicon Labs’ BLE hardware.
 Here’s a rundown of some example functionalities.

 **Bluetooth Browser** - A powerful tool to explore the BLE devices around you.
 Key features include:
 - Scan and sort results with a rich data set